 A 12-year-old boy of Welsh Scottish descent named Vernon Vaughan came upon the one-cent stamp in 1873 while going through his uncle’s things after he had passed away.
 Vaughan had been interested in philately, or the study of stamps, and added the odd stamp to his growing collection.

-Vaughan eventually decided to sell it so he could buy other stamps.
-He approached a local collector named Neil Ross McKinnon to sell the stamp, but McKinnon didn’t want to buy it.
+Vaughan eventually decided to sell the one-cent stamp so he could buy other stamps.
+He approached a local collector named Neil Ross McKinnon to sell it, but McKinnon didn’t want to buy it.
 He objected to the stamp because it had been cut in an octagonal shape and was in rough condition.
 He finally relented and bought the stamp from Vaughan when the young collector said he only wanted to use it to buy more stamps.
-McKinnon ended up buying the stamp for six shillings, which is about $10 today.
+McKinnon ended up buying the stamp for six shillings, which is about $10 (£8) today.

 The journey began for the one-cent stamp as it passed from the hands of one collector to another.
 In 1878, it landed in the possession of Count Philippe la Renotière von Ferrary, a stamp collector known to have the most complete stamp collection to exist in the world.
 He kept the One-Cent Magenta until his death in 1917 when he bequeathed it to the Berlin Postal Museum.
 But Ferrary’s collection was in France, and because of the end of World War I, France seized the property under provisions set by the Treaty of Versailles.
 France announced it would sell the collection at auction, and the proceeds would be deducted from reparations owed by Germany.